radeksulc/ibm-bai-workshop/README.md

 [Presentations](presentations/Readme.md)

 # Labs

+> **In case you are attending the workshop live - you can skip the next two preparation sections and go directly to the Labs.
+We have already started the environment with all components for you to save some time.**

 ## Preparation 1/2 - Environment startup
 Attendees of the workshop have their environments pre-deployed.
 Every attendee has a dedicated environment.